 My way of working is principally relational and client-centred, that is to say that I that I feel that the most relevant solutions are created together and that I have a firm belief in people's ability to identify what distresses them, how they wish to work and what they wish to work towards.

 I work from a quiet and discreet office on Colston Street in Bristol's centre but also online.
 Please feel free to contact me by email or phone if you would like to organise an introductory meeting to discuss your situation.

 As a registered member of the British Association for Counselling and Psychotherapy and graduate member of the British Psychological Society I adhere to their ethical and practical guidelines, keep up-to-date with new research and practice, undergo regular continued professional development and attend regular supervision.
 I am also a member of the Universities Counselling and Psychotherapies Association and a trainee member of the UK Council for Psychotherapy.

 Training, qualifications & experience

-I have delivered counselling in several NHS settings including a depression and anxiety service and a specialist gender identity clinic providing both short-term and long-term therapy.
-The types of difficulties I have worked with have been wide-ranging and have included depression, anxiety, complex phobias, childhood sexual abuse, domestic violence, complex bereavement, sexuality and gender issues, substance misuse and recovery, self-harm and eating disorders.
+I have delivered counselling in several NHS settings including a depression and anxiety service, a specialist gender identity service, a psychological therapy service and in an Open Dialogue network therapy team, providing both short-term and long-term therapy.
+The types of difficulties I have worked with have been wide-ranging and have included depression, anxiety, complex phobias, childhood sexual abuse, domestic violence, complex bereavement, sexuality and gender, substance misuse and recovery, self-harm, psychosis and eating disorders.

 Areas of counselling I deal with

-I also offer a limited number of concession, student and low-cost spaces, please contact me if you feel this applies.
+I also offer a limited number of concession, student and low-income spaces, please contact me if you feel this applies.

-I presently see counselling clients on Thursdays.
-Please contact me by email or phone to check for available spaces.
+I presently see counselling clients on Tuesdays, Wednesdays, Thursdays and Fridays (working hours from 8am).
+Please contact me by email or phone to check for diary availability.